ingesolvoll/ingesolvoll.github.io/_posts/2017-01-05-plain-react-vs-reagent.markdown

 date:   2017-01-05 19:00:00 +0100
 ---

-### Better or different?
-In this post i would like to show off some of the differences between using "plain" React and a Clojurescript wrapper like Reagent.
-Not an easy subject to cover in one blog post, so I'll have to focus on a simple example.
-The official [tutorial] on the ReactJS web pages seems like a good fit.
+> > What's the point in using ClojureScript with Om/Reagent/Rum/Quiescent instead of plain ReactJS?
+Is it better or is it just different?

+That's an excellent question that was asked on [reddit] some weeks ago.
+Many commented, most of them seem to not have read the question.
+I would like to try to answer it in this post.
+It will be slightly superficial, but hopefully informative!

+We'll be comparing ReactJS/JSX (JavaScript) with [Reagent] (ClojureScript ReactJS wrapper).
+I'll use the official ReactJS [tutorial] as my example, exploring the differences.

+**The code samples are as identical as possible, in order to give the best possible comparison.**

+### 1. A trivial component
 The app we're making is a Tic-tac-toe game.
-The most basic building block for this game will be the `square` component, representing each of the 9 squares on the board.
-The very minimal contents of this component showcases some of the primary differences between vanilla React and "The Clojurescript way".
-Here's the JSX version:
+The most basic building block for this game will be the `square` component, representing one clickable square on the board.

+**JSX**
 {% highlight js %}
 function Square(props) {
   return (